 How often seen

-Treats complex cases of diabetes with
+This doctor treats complex cases of diabetes with

-difficult-to-control blood glucose levels
+difficult-to-control blood glucose levels.

 Sometimes regular visits, or as treatment problems arise, such as you